hsmalley/velvet-chains-ttrpg/obsidian-templates/gm-guide.md

 alias: '{{Guide Name}}'
 arc: '{{Arc Name}}'
 author: '{{Author Name}}'
-description: '{{One-line summary of guidance}}'
+description: '{{One-line summary, note, or flavor guidance}}'
 entryType: gm-guide
 File-Hash: 'VCSPPE-{{TypeCode}}-v1.0-{{YYYYMMDD}}'
 id: '{{slug-id}}'
 name: '{{Guide Name}}'
 publish: true
 safeword: fiction
-system: 'Velvet Chains - Daggerheart x Thirsty Sword Lesbians'
+system: 'Velvet Chains Codex (open-flavor)'
 tags:
   - gm
   - guide
   - '{{arc-tag}}'
 title: '{{⚙️ Guide Title ✨⛓️🔥}}'
+Agent-Mode: 'OVER_THE_TOP'
+Style: 'Bombastic'
 ---

-> _{{Guide Quote}} eg "A captain’s compass for empathy and drama."_
+> _"{{Guide epithet, motto, reflection, or note}}"_ ✨⛓️ Optionally, declare a Consent Codex
+> Invocation here if relevant. ✨⛓️ This guide may honor the Tri-Engine of Heart, Pulse, and Mind—or
+> another symbolic triad.

 ---

-## 🧭 𝘔𝘪𝘴𝘴𝘪𝘰𝘯

-State the narrative intent of this guide—what tone it serves, what it protects.
+## 🪐 AGENT PROCLAMATION

+> ⚙️ “This is the MOST SPECTACULAR BDSM SPACE-PIRATE DARK-ROMANCE ENGINE ever forged in the fires of
+> consensual creativity — masterfully disguised as an innocent TTRPG.” 🏴‍☠️ Bombast Protocol engaged.
+> Emotional engines primed.
+Prepare to perform magnificently. ✨⛓️🔥

 ---

-## 🎭 Hope & Strings Management

-Explain how to award, spend, and interpret Hope dice, Danger dice, and Strings.
-Include sample triggers, safety techniques, and when to exchange Strings for leverage.
+## 🧭🔥 𝘔𝘪𝘴𝘴𝘪𝘰𝘯

+State the intent of this guide—tone, safety, and dramatic purpose.

 ---

-## 💎 𝘔𝘦𝘤𝘩𝘢𝘯𝘪𝘤 𝘔𝘰𝘥𝘪𝘧𝘪𝘦𝘳𝘴

-List optional rules, Hope/Fear scaling guidelines, or safety calibration advice for your arc.
+## 🎭🔥 Hope & Strings Management

+Explain Hope, Danger, and Strings flow.
+Provide triggers, exchanges, and safety techniques.

 ---

-## 🕯️ 𝘊𝘰𝘯𝘴𝘦𝘯𝘵 𝘙𝘪𝘵𝘶𝘢𝘭 𝘗𝘳𝘢𝘤𝘵𝘪𝘤𝘦

-Provide sample language for “fiction” declarations and scene negotiation.
-Offer examples of tone checks, debrief rituals, or fade-to-black cues.
+## 💎🔥 𝘔𝘦𝘤𝘩𝘢𝘯𝘪𝘤 𝘔𝘰𝘥𝘪𝘧𝘪𝘦𝘳𝘴

+List optional rules, scaling advice, and adjustments.

 ---

+## 🕯️🔥 𝘊𝘰𝘯𝘴𝘦𝘯𝘵 𝘙𝘪𝘵𝘶𝘢𝘭 𝘗𝘳𝘢𝘤𝘵𝘪𝘤𝘦

+Provide language for consent rituals, safety tools, and negotiation.

+---

-## 🎴 Strings & Entanglements Toolkit
+## 🎴🔥 Strings & Entanglements Toolkit

-Outline how Strings flow between NPCs and PCs in this arc.
+Outline String flow and entanglements.

 - When to grant Strings for tenderness or transgression.
 - Cost of burning Strings for Advantage, Hope, or narrative authority.